Projects in 2010: overview

 - Lise Autogena, artist.

-Emerge is a visual arts initiative for emerging artists based in the London Boroughs of Barnet, Brent, Enfield, Royal Borough of Kensington and Chelsea, Waltham Forest and Westminster, supporting artists' networks and professional development.
-Emerge is for emerging artists; whether you've just started or you've been practising for a while but could do with a fresh perspective.
+Emerge was a visual arts initiative for emerging artists based in the London Boroughs of Barnet, Brent, Enfield, Royal Borough of Kensington and Chelsea, Waltham Forest and Westminster, supporting artists’ networks and professional development.
+Emerge was for emerging artists; whether just starting out or those that have been practising for a while but could do with a fresh perspective.
 The Emerge seminars are informal and driven by practical exercises giving participants the opportunity to apply the seminar content in real contexts.
+The following sessions took place during the run of the project.

-‘I know I'm an artist, but I haven't made a work in six months'
+- ‘I know I’m an artist, but I haven’t made a work in six months’ – Monday 11th January 2010 at Arts Depot, Barnet

 This session ‘We’re in a group show with nothing in common!’ considered approaches to curating a disparate and unconnected collection of works and advised on key issues to consider and exploit such as who or what goes where?
 The session was led by Nick Kaplony, Artquest Programme Co-ordinator and Exhibitions officer at Pump House Gallery, along with invited guest advisors.
 Matt Roberts, from Matt Roberts Arts, and curator Susie Gray

-I want to run an artists' run space, but I don't know how
+- I want to run an artists’ run space, but I don’t know how – Monday 22nd February at Dugdale Centre, Enfield

 This event was for anyone wanting to put on a show or project in a space that isn’t already a gallery.
 The event will addressed crucial questions in getting a space up and running; covering all aspects of setting up an artist run space, look at the advantages and potential pitfalls of such an activity, taking participants through the practical and philosophical reasons for embarking on this kind of project.
 The course was led by Russell Martin, Advisors on hand were Katie Schwab and Roger White from Raw Canvas at Tate Modern and Clare Moloney a writer and freelance arts consultant.

-I want to 'Dodge the Shredder', but I don't know how!
+- I want to ‘Dodge the Shredder’, but I don’t know how! – Monday 15th March 2010 at The Gallery at Willesden Green, Brent

 This event was for artists making funding, commission, exhibition or any kind of proposals.
 Through practical exercises and advice artists gained tips on how to make the most of their project and skills.
 Dodge the Shredder was devised and led by accomplished Visual Artist, Writer and Broadcaster, Emilia Telese.

-I want to talk about my work but I don't know how
+- I want to talk about my work but I don’t know how – Monday 22nd March 2010 at Tate Modern

 This was a practical, hands on session run by artist Noëmi Lakmaier to help artists better identify what their practice is about, who their audiences are and how best to communicate their work to them.
 It looked at understanding the values and motivations for making work and marrying them with appropriate opportunities and audiences.
 This session was run in partnership with Shape.